pbertera/SFDCFilters/README.md

 1. Copy the [Google Sheet](https://docs.google.com/spreadsheets/d/1prit02jMf8Ojxj-iVJOoBvB4hlwSaq4GC4GTNHa4LkQ/edit#gid=0) in your drive
 2. Add your selectors and actions
-3. Make sure that the **Main filter** into the **Config** sheet is properly set (see below for more info)
+3. Make sure that the `Main filter` into the `Config` sheet is properly set (see below for more info)
-4. To test the rules, make sure to have some email matching the rules and the **Main filter** and then run the script clicking on **GSS SFDC filters -> Run**, this will run the script only one time
+4. To test the rules, make sure to have some email matching the rules and the `Main filter` and then run the script clicking on **GSS SFDC filters -> Run**, this will run the script only one time
-5. To permanently install the script click on **GSS SFDC filters -> Install Trigger**, this will make the script running every X minutes defined into the **Poll time** cell of the **Config** sheet
+5. To permanently install the script click on **GSS SFDC filters -> Install Trigger**, this will make the script running every `X` minutes defined into the `Poll time` cell of the `Config` sheet.

 ## How it works

 This script is a Google app script bound to a Google spreadsheet.
-The script creates a new **GSS SFDC filters** menu entry on the Google spreadsheet, this menu will let you run the script just once (via the **Run** action) or install a trigger that automatically run the script every X minutes (X is defined itno the **Poll time** *C2* cell of the *Config* sheet).
+The script creates a new **GSS SFDC filters** menu entry on the Google spreadsheet, this menu will let you run the script just once (via the **Run** action) or install a trigger that automatically run the script every X minutes (X is defined itno the `Poll time` `C2` cell of the `Config` sheet).

-When the script runs it looks into all the email matching the **Main filter** criteria, per each message all the filters into the **Filters sheet** are evaluated one by one starting from the fist line.
+When the script runs it looks into all the email matching the `Main filter` criteria, per each message all the filters into the **Filters sheet** are evaluated one by one starting from the fist line.
 Emails are checked against the selectors, if **all** the selector are matched, then the defined actions are performed.

 If the **Stop** column is flagged the next filters are not evaluated and the we go to the next mail message.

+Creating a filter rule without any selector the rule will match all the messages.

 ## Filters definition